DanielGoodwyn/west-plaza-j6-ftca-form95/docs/plan.md

 [✅] Include input fields for user-filled and pre-filled sections [✅] Add 'Email Address' and supplemental essay questions (store in DB, not PDF) [✅] Pre-populate fields with specified defaults
-[🔲] Basic styling with static/css/style.css for usability [✅] Flask route (/submit) to handle POST requests
+[🔲] Ensure text in Field 8 resizes appropriately to fit the PDF field [🔲] Ensure text in Field 10 resizes appropriately to fit the PDF field [🔲] Basic styling with static/css/style.css for usability [✅] Flask route (/submit) to handle POST requests
 [✅] Basic server-side validation for submitted data